hyperledger-archives/grid-rfcs/0000-product.md

 [drawbacks]: #drawbacks

-Each GTIN format, except GTIN-8, contains an GS1 Company Prefix organizational identifier encoded into it. and this RFC duplicates the organization identification with a Grid-specific owner field to tie the product to organizations managed in Pike.
+Each GTIN is derived from three components.
+A GS1 Global Company Prefix (which also identifies the owner of the GTIN), and item reference number, and a check digit.
+This RFC duplicates the organization identification with a Grid-specific owner field to tie the product to organizations managed in Pike.
 In the future, it may be good to use the GTIN’s organizational identifier directly.

 Currently, Pike does not provide a place to store a GS1 Company Prefix, and the permissions around who is authorized to provide this prefix is complicated and